Sacusa/MoCha/README.md

 The additions to the original design are as follows:

 1. **Bank register and MVB**, to increase the total memory from 256B to 64KB.
-1. Memory-mapped I/O, to provide capability to interact with the environment.
+1. **Memory-mapped I/O**, to provide capability to interact with the environment.
 1. **Stepper motor peripheral**, a feature absent from all current microcontrollers.
 1. **SPI flash interface**, to provide support for storing persistent data.
-1. **Assembler**, which can compile both user programs and bootloaders (the difference, along with the boot process has been explained in the [Usage][#3-usage] section).
+1. **Assembler**, which can compile both user programs and bootloaders (the difference, along with the boot process has been explained in the [Boot Process](#31-boot-process) section).
 1. **Simulator**, to simplify not only the teaching, but also the debugging process.

 Figures 1 and 2 show the block diagram and the instruction set architecture (ISA) of MoCha, respectively.
 As figure 1 shows, it is an accumulator-based common bus architecture.
 While there are instructions that can perform register-to-register operations, all the results always end up in the accumulator first.
 The number of cycles varies greatly between instructions, being as low as 7 cycles for a no-op to as high as 18 cycles for JPP.